-Unless your business operates as a corporation, a client which paid you $600 or more within a calendar year for services for their business must send you a Form 1099-MISC (“1099”) by the following Jan 31 (but even if they don’t, you still must report the income on your taxes), and the client must file the 1099 with the IRS by Feb 28.
+Unless your business is taxed as a corporation (see above), a client which paid you $600 or more within a calendar year for services for their business must send you a Form 1099-MISC (“1099”) by the following Jan 31 (but even if they don’t, you still must report the income on your taxes), and the client must file the 1099 with the IRS by Feb 28.

 To help them fill out the 1099, your clients may ask you to fill out a W-9 form, which asks for your basic information, including social security number.

 State and local income tax for businesses.

 Depending on your state and city, you may have additional state and local tax requirements.
 Many states and/or localities require you to have a business license, which is how they collect taxes from businesses.
 But often there are exemptions for small business.

 Do I need to charge my customers any sales tax for their purchases?